getindiekit/indiekit/docs/configuration/publication.md

   : A string representing where posts should be saved in your content store.

   `url`
   : A string representing a permalink (or URL path) format for posts on your website.
+Defaults to `path` if no value provided.

 `media`
 : An object containing options for how media files should be stored.